MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview-and-installation.md

    ![Enter the SAP HANA server information](sap-hana-server.png)

    By default, the port number is set to support a single container database.
-If your SAP HANA database is capable of containing more than one multitenant database container, select **Multi-container system database (30013**.
+If your SAP HANA database can contain more than one multitenant database container, select **Multi-container system database (30013**.
 If you want to connect to a tenant database or a database with a non-default instance number, select **Custom** from the **Port** drop-down menu.

-   If you are connecting to a SAP HANA database from Power BI Desktop, you are also given the option of selecting either **Import** or **DirectQuery**.
+   If you're connecting to an SAP HANA database from Power BI Desktop, you're also given the option of selecting either **Import** or **DirectQuery**.
 The example in this article uses **Import**, which is the default (and the only process for Excel).
 For more information about connecting to the database using DirectQuery in Power BI Desktop, see [Connect to SAP HANA data sources by using DirectQuery in Power BI](https://docs.microsoft.com/power-bi/connect-data/desktop-directquery-sap-hana).

    If you select **Advanced options**, you can also enter an SQL statement.
 For more information on using this SQL statement, see [Import data from a database using native database query](../../native-database-query.md).

-   Once you have entered all of your options, select **OK**.
+   Once you've entered all of your options, select **OK**.

-3. If you are accessing accessing a database for the first time, you'll be asked to enter your credentials for authentication.
+3. If you are accessing a database for the first time, you'll be asked to enter your credentials for authentication.
 In this example, the SAP HANA server requires database user credentials, so select **Database** and enter your user name and password.
 If necessary, enter your server certificate information.

    ![Enter the server credentials](sap-hana-signin.png)